Updated for 2009

 Irmo, South Carolina, hosts an annual Okra Strut.

-There is a "Song to Okra", whose complete words are available on line; it is unlikely that you will hear it on MTV any time soon.
+There is an “Ode to Okra”, whose complete words are available on line; it is unlikely that you will hear it on MTV any time soon.

 Return to the top of this page.